 "A powerful story that contrasts soaring hopes with the anchors of ego and courtroom."

-I’ve got six works of fiction:
+I’ve got seven works of fiction:

 In 1899, in Brooklyn, New York, Dr. Noah Whitestone is called urgently to his wealthy neighbor’s house to treat a five-year-old boy with a shocking set of symptoms.
 When the child dies suddenly later that night, Noah is accused by the boy’s regular physician—the powerful and politically connected Dr. Arnold Frias—of prescribing a lethal dose of laudanum.